-It’s a terrific portrait of loneliness and despair.
+It’s a terrific portrayal of loneliness and despair.
 The Ireland of the 1950s is a bleak place for a woman like Judith Hearne.
 Her convent education has given her few skills to offer on the jobs market yet without an income (and no savings to fall back on) it’s a struggle to keep up a veneer of respectability.

 There are few options to occupy her time that are both cheap and respectable beyond window shopping and church services.
 Nor are there friends to gossip with or share experiences and memories.
 In a life without excitement every incident assumes momentous importance, something to be savoured and perhaps exaggerated.

 It’s uncomfortable reading because you know that although this is a fictional character, you also know that there are many Judiths today who are just as lonely and despairing.